Event Listeners for Statamic

 }

-However, we will do some code refactoring to ensure that we comply with best practices.
-Our example has English and Albanian as alternative languages, and the default language is different.
+We’ll refactor the code to follow best practices.
+Our example includes English and Albanian as alternative languages, with a different default language.

 namespace App\Listeners;